-There are consultants in the market that can help you, but usually, it’s not cheap.
+There are consultants in the market with an abundance of expert advice that can help you, but usually, it’s not cheap.
 Even so, here’s a list of some free online resources if you're open to anything.

 Say it out loud.
 Check how your name sounds and get feedback.
 Ask your family and friends, your neighbors, your co-workers, the more opinions you get, the better.

-If you have the resources to be able to test the market, try advertising your company with different names and see what works best.
+If you have the resources to be able to test the market, try advertising your company with different names and logotypes to see what works best.

 Don’t pick names that suggest unpleasant situations or have negative connotations.
 At worst, your company could shut down, at best, it'll give people a good laugh.
-If you get it wrong the first time, it's not the end of the world, you can choose to rename your company.
+If you get it wrong the first time, it's not the end of the world, you can choose to rename your company and rebrand.